aliyun/terraform-provider-alicloud/website/docs/r/db_connection.html.markdown

 The following arguments are supported:

 * `instance_id` - (Required, ForceNew) The Id of instance that can run database.
-* `connection_prefix` - (ForceNew) Prefix of an Internet connection string.
+* `connection_prefix` - (Optional, ForceNew) Prefix of an Internet connection string.
 It must be checked for uniqueness.
 It may consist of lowercase letters, numbers, and underlines, and must start with a letter and have no more than 40 characters.
 Default to <instance_id> + 'tf'.
 * `port` - (Optional) Internet connection port.
 Valid value: [1000-5999].
 Default to 3306.
 * `babelfish_port` - (Optional, Computed, Available in 1.176.0+) The Tabular Data Stream (TDS) port of the instance for which Babelfish is enabled.